San Diego Battery Criminal Lawyer

 Your Best Defense against Charges for Battery in San Diego

 If you have been charged with battery in San Diego and you think the evidence against you is weak and does not amount to the PC 242 charges, then the best approach would be to start preparing for trial early in your case.
-This means contact experienced criminal lawyer in San Diego Vik Monder now at 619-405-0063.
-If you were falsely accused or witnesses are exaggerating, then we will use the police report to find the inconsistencies and cross the witnesses on their statements.
+This means contact experienced criminal defense team now at 619-405-0063.
+If you were falsely accused or witnesses are exaggerating, we’ll use the police report to isolate inconsistencies and cross-check the their statements .
 If you were not the first aggressor then we will use the police report to go over the pictures of the injuries to strengthen your self-defense claim.
-There are many strategies for different situations the key to a successful outcome in a battery case is to take control of your case early on!
+There are many strategies for different situations.
+The key to a successful outcome in a battery case is to take control of your case early on!